Equity Framework- Social Locations

 Equity Framework > Social Locations

+In what ways, or through what aspects of your social location, do you experience oppression?
 Intersectionality recognizes that social locations are inseparable and shape people’s realities [2].
 Oppression and privilege overlap.
 This produces relative experiences of marginalization, discrimination, and power [3].
 As well, social differences interact across individual, institutional, cultural, and societal dimensions [4].

 The term intersectionality was first created by Kimberlé Crenshaw.
 It is rooted in Black feminist activism.
 Intersectionality is a way to understand that multiple forms of inequality or disadvantage compound themselves and create barriers [4].